When should I refinance my car loan?

 According to data from Experian, the average used car rate in the fourth quarter of 2022 is 10.26 percent.
 Although refinancing rates vary, they are usually similar to used car rates.
 Because the Fed rate has increased and rates are rising, it may not be the best time to refinance based on rates alone.

 When to hold off on refinancing

 Even if you can get a lower monthly payment or interest rate, there are situations where it may be sensible to hold off on refinancing.

 You should also avoid refinancing your car loan if you are nearing the end of your loan term.
-It is possible to refinance and get a low monthly payment, but you will likely pay more interest.
-The lender will likely stretch out the remaining balance for an extended period.
+It is possible to refinance and get a low monthly payment, but you will likely extend your term and pay more interest.

 How to refinance your car loan